Minuscule 246: Description

-It contains tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin for liturgical use, marginal various readings.
-Synaxarion and Menologion were added by a later hand.
+It contains the tables of contents (known as κεφαλαια / kephalaia) before each Gospel, lectionary markings in the margin for liturgical use, and marginal notes recording various readings.
+A Synaxarion (list of Saint's Days) and Menologion (list of weekly readings) were added by a later hand.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{r}.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Textual critic Hermann von Soden classified it to the textual family K^{r}.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it belongs to the textual family K^{r} in Luke 1 and Luke 20 as a perfect member.
+According to the Claremont Profile Method (a specific analysis of textual data), it belongs to the textual family K^{r} in Luke 1 and Luke 20 as a perfect member.
 In Luke 10 no profile was made.

 History

-Formerly the manuscript was held at Athos peninsula.
-It was brought to Moscow, by the monk Arsenius, on the suggestion of the Patriarch Nikon, in the reign of Alexei Mikhailovich Romanov (1645-1676).
-The manuscript was collated by C. F. Matthaei.

-The manuscript is currently housed at the State Historical Museum (V. 19, S. 274) at Moscow.
+The manuscript was formerly held at Mount Athos.
+It was brought to Moscow by the monk Arsenius, on the suggestion of the Patriarch Nikon during the reign of Alexei Mikhailovich Romanov (1645–1676).
+The manuscript was collated by Christian F. Matthaei.
+The manuscript is currently housed at the State Historical Museum (shelf number V. 19, S. 274) in Moscow.